Our client (who wishes to remain anonymous) is a major retail organisation with more than 1,200 stores and 160,000 staff.

 We used Azure Active Directory (AAD) Premium to provide a cloud identity for access to the new SharePoint and Yammer systems.
 This could be integrated with a user’s existing on-premises identity for maximum efficiency.

 “The solution reduced the amount of manual processing that the IT service team had to do.
 That’s a big win when you’re talking about thousands of accounts.”
 Technology Evangelist ThirdSpace

-Founded in the 19th century, our client is a retail giant with 1,200 stores and more than 160,000 staff.
-15,000 of those employees are users of IT, with accounts in Active Directory, all created using scripts and manual processes, allowing them to login to workstations and connect.
+Founded in the 19th century, our client is a retail giant with 1,200 stores and more than 160,000 staff – 15,000 of those employees are users of IT, with accounts in Active Directory.
+All accounts were created using scripts and manual processes, to allow them to login to workstations and connect.

 ThirdSpace was recommended to the superstore by Microsoft as the ‘go to’ people for identity, access and enterprise mobility.
 We sent ThirdSpace consultant David Guest to talk to the superstore’s technical team.